Marshall County, Tennessee: Politics

-The county's political history is similar to the vast majority of Middle Tennessee, where it was a solidly Democratic county throughout the first half of the 20th century, but began making shifts to the Republican Party starting in the 1970s.
-The county is Republican, with Al Gore in 2000 being the last Democratic presidential candidate to win there.
+The county's political history is similar to the vast majority of Middle Tennessee.
+It was a solidly Democratic county for most of the 20th century, with the only breaks being national Republican landslides.
+However, it underwent a rapid swing to the Republican Party in the 21st century, with Al Gore in 2000 being the last Democratic presidential candidate to win there.
+Since 2004, the GOP share of the vote has increased, culminating with Donald Trump tallying margins rivaling those of Unionist countries in East Tennessee.

 One notable result in this county came in the 1928 election, when Herbert Hoover and Al Smith tied the county with a total of 735 votes apiece.